veertuinc/anklet/README.md

 We're going to use github as an example, but the process is similar for other plugins.

-With the github plugin, there is a Controller Plugin and a Service Plugin.
+With the github plugin, there is a Receiver Plugin and a Handler Plugin.

-- The github Controller Plugin is a web server that listens for webhooks github sends and then places the events in the database/queue.
+- The github Receiver Plugin is a web server that listens for webhooks github sends and then places the events in the database/queue.
+It can run on mac and linux.
-- The github Service Plugin is responsible for pulling a job from the database/queue, preparing a macOS VM, and registering it to the repo's action runners so it can execute the job inside.
+- The github Handler Plugin is responsible for pulling a job from the database/queue, preparing a macOS VM, and registering it to the repo's action runners so it can execute the job inside.
+It can run on mac as it needs access to the Anka CLI.

 ### Anklet Setup